 If you're successful, donations can quickly add up.
 For example, if 50 friends, family members and other small-scale philanthropists each donate £50, you'll have raised £2,500.
 That may not cover all of your tuition fees or living expenses, but it's a significant contribution - especially when combined with other sources of funding.

 You'll usually be able to offer rewards to your supporters depending on how much they contribute.
 This could be as simple as acknowledging their donation in your dissertation, or something more involved such as providing video updates on the results of your research.

 It's your choice, but be careful not to over-promise rewards that you may not be able to fulfil - remember, postgraduate study is a major time commitment, and you'll need to prioritise your studies over other activities.

 These sites make it easy to track your progress, give updates to your backers and let them know about any incentives you've decided to offer.
 You'll also get a link to your page that you can share on social media.
 Find out about any fees they charge and minimum funding amounts they specify before getting started.

 What are the advantages of crowdfunding?

 Crowdfunding is a way of raising money for your postgraduate study that doesn't involve getting into debt.
-You can choose your target amount and start promoting your page whenever you like.
+You don't have to pay the money back and you can choose your target amount and start promoting your page whenever you like.
 You also have the chance to build a network of people who are genuinely interested in your research.